rwf2/Rocket/site/guide/11-conclusion.md

-If you find yourself having trouble developing Rocket applications, you can get help via chat at [`#rocket:mozilla.org`] on Matrix or the bridged [`#rocket`] IRC channel on Freenode at `irc.libera.chat`.
+If you find yourself having trouble developing Rocket applications, you can get help via chat at [`#rocket:mozilla.org`] on Matrix or the bridged [`#rocket`] IRC channel on Libera.Chat at `irc.libera.chat`.
 We recommend joining us on [Matrix via Element].
 If you prefer IRC, you can join via the [Kiwi IRC client] or a client of your own.